Architected/next-js-sample-app/README.md

 ## Introduction

 This repo contains code for a sample application that uses the capabilities of the Architected Back-end-as-Service API.
-The application which can run in one of two ways, is built using NextJS and serves as a sample for both learning and building applications with the API.
+The application which can run in one of two ways, is built using Next.js and serves as a sample for both learning and building applications with the API.

 ## Features